ds5110/git-intro/conda.md

 Conda installs from [channels](https://docs.conda.io/projects/conda/en/stable/user-guide/concepts/channels.html)

 * When you install miniconda3, it sets a "default" channel called "default".
-* I recommend the "conda-forge" channel, and you you can make it the default.
+* I recommend the "conda-forge" channel, which is open source.
+* You can set "conda-forge" as the default channel, as I've done.
+* Anaconda is a distribution that has issues, which you can read about elsewhere.
+I don't use it.
-* Beware of mixing channels, especially with geospatial software (more info below).
+* Beware of mixing channels, especially with geospatial software (more on that below).
 ```
 conda config --show channels              # lists default channel(s)
 conda config --add channels conda-forge   # set conda-forge as the default channel